 Jake and Allan immediately secured us an opening slot playing soft-seat theatres opening for Colin James, very hot at that time with “Just Came Back (To Say Goodbye)”.
 We crossed Canada again in the winter of 1990, and it was fantastic, though ‘personal problems’ began to affect us again, particularly Glenn’s issues.
 This time, we decided we had to do something about it—but we were in the middle of a tour!
 We called in replacement drummer Jimmy Scotland to finish the Colin James stint.
 (Jimmy, formerly of Glass Tiger, was an excellent choice: good-humoured, he is also a strong player.)
 As we appeared at theatres across the country our video for “’Til the Fever Breaks” was climbing the MuchMusic charts, eventually reaching Number 4.
 It was such a slow and steady climb, however, that, week after week, the Jitters were featured on the chart show.
 This exposure probably helped us win a Toronto Music Award for ‘Best Rising Star’ that spring: together for nine-and-a-half years, we were still winning ‘Rising Star’ awards!

 The spring of 1991 was difficult: Jake Gold is from the ‘tour ‘em ‘til they drop’ school of management, which is a proven road to success—just not so great for guys in their thirties who have been together in one form or another for ten years.
 (I mean, I was thirty-two and was the second-youngest in the band.
-Writing these words in 2004, in a new era when twenty-three-year old popstars are considered over the hill this seems incredible!)
+Writing these words in 2023, in a new era when twenty-three-year old popstars are considered over the hill this seems incredible!)
 The work—and sometimes, the lack of work—started to get us down, and we found ourselves bickering and fighting a lot.
-When—after selling more than 30-something-thousand copies of each of our two albums—Capitol dropped us, we weren’t very surprised.
+When—after selling almost 40-something-thousand copies of each of our two albums—Capitol dropped us, we weren’t very surprised.
 Actually, I was relieved.

 The End (and a new beginning)